awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/telemetry.md

 # Gather system health telemetry data from AWS IoT Greengrass core devices<a name="telemetry"></a>

 System health telemetry data is diagnostic data that can help you monitor the performance of critical operations on your Greengrass core devices\.
-The telemetry agent on Greengrass core devices collects local telemetry data and publishes it to Amazon EventBridge without any customer interaction\.
+The telemetry agent on Greengrass core devices collects local telemetry data and publishes it to Amazon EventBridge without requiring any customer interaction\.
+Core devices publish telemetry data to EventBridge on a best effort basis\.
+For example, core devices might fail to deliver telemetry data while offline\.

 **Note**
 Amazon EventBridge is an event bus service that you can use to connect your applications with data from a variety of sources, such as Greengrass core devices\.
 For more information, see [What is Amazon EventBridge?](https://docs.aws.amazon.com/eventbridge/latest/userguide/what-is-amazon-eventbridge.html) in the *Amazon EventBridge User Guide*\.